Story

 Rahel gives her teacher a high five across the table

+After the assessment, the Perkins specialist and community program staff built lessons to help Rahel improve her coursework.
 Eventually, Rahel’s school teacher joined one of the sessions at the community center.
-As Rahel showcased her new literacy and math skills, her teacher was surprised, amazed, and eager to learn strategies to support Rahel’s learning.
+As Rahel showcased her new skills, her teacher was eager to learn these strategies to continue her learning journey.

 A “triangle of support” can help keep families together